Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Profitability of PAW Without DAA

 \section{Profitability of PAW Without DAA}

-Here, we restate the claim in \cite[Corollary~3.4]{Grunspan_witholding_resilience} and \cite[Theorem~4.4]{grunspan2019-profitability-selfish-mining}, explain why the claim fails to cover the power adjusting withholding attacks against pools and provide an example set of parameters disproving the claim.
-A similar claim is also present in \cite[Section~1]{sarenche2025miningpowerdestructionattacks} stating that \textit{no mining power destruction attacks (including power adjusting withholding) can be more profitable than following the honest strategy during the initial difficulty epoch}.
+Here, we explain why the claim in \cite[Corollary~3.4]{Grunspan_witholding_resilience} and \cite[Theorem~4.4]{grunspan2019-profitability-selfish-mining} fails to cover the PAW against pools.
+A similar claim is also present in \cite[Section~1]{sarenche2025miningpowerdestructionattacks} stating that \textit{no mining power destruction attacks (including PAW) can be more profitable than following the honest strategy during the initial difficulty epoch}.
 Note that, both \cite[Theorem~4.4]{grunspan2019-profitability-selfish-mining} and \cite[Corollary~3.4]{Grunspan_witholding_resilience} use the same method to argue in favor of the claim but the analysis in \cite{Grunspan_witholding_resilience} is more organized for a first-time reader.
+The claim is essentially proven by bounding the number of canonical adversarial blocks by the number of blocks mined by the adversary in total using martingale theory.
+As no-DAA is assumed, the adversarial revenue in turn is bounded by the total number of blocks mined by the adversary.